 Where salary has been sacrificed to a superannuation fund on a contribution holiday and no employer contributions were made to that fund, the salary-sacrificed wages must be included as taxable wages.

 Employers have been found to declare variously the grossed-up value, the pre-grossed-up taxable value or the tax paid on fringe benefits.
 The correct amount to include is the grossed-up taxable amount of the fringe benefits provided to Tasmanian employees.
 This should be the same amount that appears on the ATO Fringe Benefits Tax return if all benefits are paid to Tasmanian employees.
-From 1 July 2008, under the new Act all fringe benefits are grossed up by the lower Type 2 Factor for payroll tax purposes.
+All fringe benefits are grossed up by the lower Type 2 Factor for payroll tax purposes.

 Making payroll tax payments to another state or territory